Tykhyy's Conjecture on finite mapping class group orbits: Proof of Tykhyy's Conjecture

-\item For $n=5$: first, representations obtained by \emph{reduction} of the representation $\rho_\theta$ from~(4) \cite[Equations~(17) \& (18)]{tykhyy}.
-These are the representations obtained by multiplying two consecutive peripheral monodromies to obtain a representation of a sphere with one puncture less.
-There are also four exceptional representations: one with purely parabolic peripheral monodromies~\cite[Equation~(20)]{tykhyy} and the other three with purely elliptic peripheral monodromies where eigenvalues are seventh roots of unity~\cite[Equation~(19)]{tykhyy} (one is valued in $\SL_2\R$, the other two are valued in $\SU(2)$). \item For $n=4$: all the representations in the list of Boalch and Lisovyy--Tykhyy~\cite{boalch, LT}. \item For $n=3$: any representation. \end{enumerate} Finally, Tykhyy's list contains all the ``reducible'' Zariski dense representations. \begin{enumerate} \item For any $n\geq 3$: representations that map some of the generators $c_1,\ldots,c_n$ to $\pm\id$ and can be reduced to one of the representations of types~(4)--(7).
-In particular, when $n\geq 7$, the only Zariski dense representations in Tykhyy's list are those that send $n-6$ generators to~$\pm\id$ and can be reduced to one of the representations listed previously. \end{enumerate}
+\cm{and all the representations obtained from $\rho_\theta$ by reordering the punctures.} \item For $n=5$: first, representations obtained by reduction of the representation $\rho_\theta$ from~(4) \cite[Equations~(17) \& (18)]{tykhyy}.
+There are also four exceptional representations: one with purely parabolic peripheral monodromies~\cite[Equation~(20)]{tykhyy} and the other three with purely elliptic peripheral monodromies where eigenvalues are seventh roots of unity~\cite[Equation~(19)]{tykhyy} (one is valued in $\SL_2\R$, the other two are valued in $\SU(2)$). \item For $n=4$: all the representations in the list of Boalch and Lisovyy--Tykhyy~\cite{boalch, LT}. \item For $n=3$: any representation. \end{enumerate} \cm{Finally, Tykhyy's list contains all the representations with Zariski dense images that map some peripheral loops to $\pm\id$.} \begin{enumerate} \item For any $n\geq 3$: representations that map some of the generators $c_1,\ldots,c_n$ to $\pm\id$ and can be reduced to one of the representations of types~(4)--(7).
+In particular, when $n\geq 7$, the only Zariski dense representations in Tykhyy's list are those that send at least $n-6$ generators to~$\pm\id$ and can be reduced to one of the representations listed previously. \end{enumerate}

 \begin{conj}[\cite{tykhyy}] Let $\Sigma$ be a sphere with $n\geq 3$ punctures and $\rho\colon\pi_1\Sigma\to\SL_2\C$ be a representation.
 If the conjugacy class $[\rho]$ belongs to a finite mapping class group orbit, then orbit of $[\rho]$ contains the conjugacy class of a representation from~\textnormal{(1)--(8)}. \end{conj}